ZJUFanLab/scSpace/README.md

 - `--Ks`: the number of nearest cells in space graph
 - `--Kg`: the number of nearest cells in gene expression graph
 - `--res`: the resolution for scSpace clustering
 - `--target_num`: the target number of clusters for scSpace clustering.
-If `--target_num 0` scSpace would apply clustering directly with resolution provided.
+If `--target_num 0` scSpace would apply clustering directly with resolution provided

 # Tutorials